JesseJames-Git/Hotel-Booking-management-system/README.md

 - Python installed in your computer.
 (Python version 3 recommended)
 - Node.js installed

-## Basic Usage:
-The apps main purpose was ease of a client's work in booking.
-So we made this app's navigation by simple Navbar clicking.
-Use it to explore your needs as a user of this app.

-* Note: The app's responses require time and patience, especially data fetching.
-Whenever you experience this ensure you reload or hard refresh using ctrl + R.

 ## Installation instructions:
 1. Download the zip file from this repository.